gkwa/manyeast/zoomingzeebra/README.md

 # Playwright Testing Setup Q&A Documentation

-This Q&A document has been created from a technical thread discussing the setup and configuration of a Playwright testing environment.
-It includes information about custom runners, configuration files, and setup procedures.
+This Q&A document covers the setup and configuration of a Playwright testing environment, including both standard Playwright setup and additional custom configurations.

 ## Q: How do I set up a basic Playwright testing environment?

-A: The basic setup can be accomplished using the following steps:
+A: The setup is done in two phases:

+### Phase 1: Standard Playwright Setup

-1. Create a temporary directory and initialize the project:
+First, create a temporary directory and initialize the project with standard Playwright:

 ```bash
 dir=$(mktemp -d /tmp/testXXX) && cd $dir